binipringle/constructs/_texts/1-condensedoutline.md

 Note the shift in standing doctrine from the Flast-era formulation ("The question [of standing asks] whether a particular person is a proper party to maintain an action [; it] does not, by its own force, raise separation of powers problems related to improper judicial interference in areas committed to other branches of government.
 Such problems arise, if at all, from the substantive issues the individual seeks to have adjudicated") to the current Court’s overt reliance on "federalism" and "separation of powers" as justification for a restrictive standing doctrine.

 - {:.indent-0}**Allen v.
 Wright (1984)**:
-- {:.indent-2}Background: The IRS denies tax-exempt status to racially discriminatory private schools, and has established guidelines and procedures for determining whether a particular school is racially nondiscriminatory.
-Private schools deemed by the IRS to be racially discriminatory are not eligible to receive tax deductible charitable contributions.
-Parents of African-American children in seven states brought a nationwide class action lawsuit against the IRS in federal district court, contending that IRS guidelines and procedures for determining whether private schools were racially discriminatory, and subsequent denial of tax exempt status to such schools, were insufficient.
-White parents could avoid integration by sending children to private schools and deducting charitable contributions, thereby making it harder for Black children to attend integrated schools.
-W. Wayne Allen intervened as defendant in his official capacity as chairman of the board of Briarcrest Christian School, Memphis.
+- {:.indent-2}Background: IRS denies tax-exempt status to racially discriminatory private schools, and established guidelines and procedures for determining whether a school is racially nondiscriminatory.
+Private schools deemed racially discriminatory are not eligible to receive tax deductible charitable contributions.
+Parents of African-American children brought a class action lawsuit against IRS in federal district court, contending that IRS guidelines and procedures were insufficient and allowed white parents to avoid integration by sending children to private schools and deducting charitable contributions, thereby making it harder for Black children to attend integrated schools.
+W. Wayne Allen was defendant in his official capacity as chairman of the board of Briarcrest Christian School, Memphis.
 The District Court dismissed the complaint on the ground that respondents lacked standing.
 Court of Appeals reversed.
-The U.S. Supreme Court granted cert.
+U.S. Supreme Court granted certiorari.
 - {:.indent-2}Alleged injuries: (1) Direct harm by government financial aid (through allowing tax deductions for donations) to discriminatory schools.
 This was argued to be a stigmatic injury because of the appearance of government approval for discrimination against blacks.
 (2) Tax exemptions for discriminatory schools impaired the ability of blacks to force desegregation of public schools, because white parents would simply withdraw their children from public schools and place them in discriminatory private schools.
 - {:.indent-2}Issue: Whether the plaintiffs had standing to bring the lawsuit.
 - {:.indent-2}Holding/rule: Citizens do not have standing to sue a federal government agency based on the influence that the agency's determinations might have on third parties.
 "In essence the question of standing is whether the litigant is entitled to have the court decide the merits of the dispute or of particular issues.
-Standing doctrine embraces... the general prohibition on a litigant's raising another person's legal rights, the rule barring adjudication of generalized grievances more appropriately addressed in the representative branches, **and the requirement that a plaintiff's complaint fall within the zone of interests protected by the law invoked.** The requirement of standing, however, has a core component derived directly from the Constitution. **A plaintiff must allege personal injury fairly traceable to defendant’s allegedly unlawful conduct and likely to be redressed by the requested relief**."
+Standing doctrine embraces... the general prohibition on a litigant's raising another person's legal rights, the rule barring adjudication of generalized grievances more appropriately addressed in the representative branches, and the requirement that a plaintiff's complaint fall within the zone of interests  to be protected or regulated by the statute or constitutional guarantee in question."
+The requirement of standing, however, has a core component derived directly from the Constitution.
+A plaintiff must allege personal injury fairly traceable to defendant’s allegedly unlawful conduct and likely to be redressed by the requested relief."" **Zone of interests test is no longer part of standing analysis after 2014, but relates instead to whether a particular statute confers a right of action on the plaintiff.**[^1]
 - {:.indent-2}Dissents: Justice Brennan wrote a dissenting opinion complaining that the use of separation of powers is a truism.
 He opined that the injury of the children's opportunities was enough to grant standing to sue.
 Justice Stevens wrote that the allegation really is that the government is subsidizing white flight, which is sufficient to allow standing – the harm (lack of desegregated schools) was traceable to government conduct.
 Stevens also asserted that standing has nothing to do with separation of powers.

+[^1]:In *Lexmark v.
+Static Controls* (2014), the Supreme Court held that zone-of-interest is no longer to be considered part of standing analysis, but relates instead to whether a particular statute confers a right of action on the plaintiff.
+The zone-of-interests test will appear as part of the standing rule statement in many pre-2014 judicial opinions; those rule statements are no longer correct.

 - {:.indent-0}**Lujan v.
 Defenders of Wildlife (1992)**
 - {:.indent-2}Issue: Whether the Endangered Species Act of 1973 applied to development projects in Aswan, Egypt and Mahaweli, Sri Lanka funded by the U.S., that could harm endangered species in  affected areas in the U.S..
 - {:.indent-2}Rule: Plaintiffs must suffer a concrete, discernible injury - not a "conjectural or hypothetical one" — to have Article III standing to bring a suit against the U.S. government in federal court.
 It, in effect, made it more difficult for plaintiffs to challenge the actions of a government agency when the actions don't directly affect them.[2]
 - {:.indent-2}Holding: Defenders of Wildlife lacked standing to challenge regulations jointly issued by the U.S. Secretaries of the Interior and Commerce, regarding the geographic area to which a particular section of the Endangered Species Act of 1973 applied.

-Flast

-Lexmark

-Akins
+- {:.indent-0}**Federal Election Commission v.
+Akins (1998)**
+- {:.indent-2}Background: Akins asked the Federal Elections Commission ("FEC") to determine that an organization called the American Israel Public Affairs Committee ("AIPAC") was a "political committee" subject to certain regulations and reporting requirements under the Federal Election Campaign Act, because AIPAC had crossed certain spending thresholds.
+The FEC determined that AIPAC had indeed crossed those thresholds, but still did not require it to make the required reports because the organization was issue-oriented, not campaign-related.
+District Court granted summary judgment for FEC; Court of Appeals panel affirmed but Court of Appeals en banc reversed.
+The government sought certiorari and challenged plaintiff's standing on the grounds that plaintiffs had suffered no 'injury in fact'; any injury was not fairly traceable to the FEC decision; and a decision in favor of the plaintiffs would not redress their injury.
+- {:.indent-2}Issue: Whether the plaintiffs suffered an injury in fact sufficient to establish standing.
+- {:.indent-2}Holding/Rule: The Court (Justice Breyer) held that Congress has, by statute, allowed "any party aggrieved by an order of the Commission" to file a suit, which is a broad grant; not getting the requested information is an "injury in fact" just like the denial of any other information which is statutorily required to be provided to citizens by the government.
+The grievance is a "generalized grievance," but the harm is concrete enough to overcome this, and the harm is fairly traceable to the FEC – even though the FEC may find other grounds not to make AIPAC provide the info.
+- {:.indent-2}**Zone of interests test**: The Court distinguished this case from lawsuits where an individual seeks relief based on mere taxpayer standing - an insufficient ground for standing to sue.
+It instead employed a "zone of interests test," asking whether the injury asserted fell into the zone of interests protected by the statute.
+- {:.indent-2}Outcome for plaintiff: Case was remanded to the FEC to review its definition of 'members.'
+FEC produced new guidelines which would not require a new legal precedent.
+The plaintiffs were bitterly disappointed and tried to have case re-opened because wanted AIPAC to be considered political actin committee but in 2010 a Federal court in D.C. ruled that the lawsuit had no merit as electoral law and it was officially and finally dismissed.
+- {:.indent-2}Dissent: Justice Scalia asserted that the fact the statute differentiated between 'any person' (in defining the class of persons who could file a complaint with the FEC over a violation) and 'any party aggrieved' (in defining the class of persons who could bring suit in federal court over the FEC's decision on the complaint) demonstrated the limiting force of the latter provision—anyone could file a complaint with the FEC if they believed a violation had occurred, but only parties who had actually been aggrieved (suffered a particularized injury) as a result of the FEC's decision on the complaint could sue.

+- {:.indent-0}**Spokeo, Inc. v.
+Robins (2016)**
+- {:.indent-2}Issue: Whether the U.S. Court of Appeals for the Ninth Circuit properly determined whether the plaintiff suffered an "injury-in-fact" when analyzing whether he had standing.
+- {:.indent-2}Background: Spokeo operates a .com website featuring a "people search engine" with which its users can obtain in-depth consumer reports on individual persons.
+In 2010, a class action law firm sued Spokeo alleging violations of the Fair Credit Reporting Act (FCRA) because profiles of people had been misreported.
+In 2011, the court dismissed the initial complaint for not alleging "any actual or imminent harm."
+Robins amended complaint to allege employment, stress and anxiety injuries.
+In 2011, Judge Wright found Robins had alleged a valid injury-in-fact but then reversed himself and dismissed the case for lack of standing after Spokeo filed for an appeal.
+In 2014, the U.S. Court of Appeals for the Ninth Circuit reversed the dismissal and remanded the case, finding that Robins had alleged injuries sufficient to establish standing because FCRA protected individual rather than collective rights and Robins was suing for a violation of his own statutory rights.
+U.S. Supreme Court granted certiorari.
+- {:.indent-2}Holding/Rule: (Justice Alito) The circuit below had failed to establish that Robins had standing to file the lawsuit under Article Three of the Constitution.
+The Court reasoned that the Case or Controversy Clause requires any plaintiff to allege an injury-in-fact that is "concrete and particularized".
+Here, although the Ninth Circuit identified particular harms to Robins, it erred by not also determining that those harms were "concrete".
+Although intangible harms such as risk can be concrete, the Court clarified, "bare procedural violations" cannot.
+The Court remanded and took "no position as to whether the Ninth Circuit’s ultimate conclusion— that Robins adequately alleged an injury in fact— was correct."
+- {:.indent-2}Dissent: Justice Ginsburg, joined by Justice Sotomayor, dissented.
+Justice Ginsburg wrote that she agreed with much of the Court’s opinion but saw "no utility" in remanding the case back to the Ninth Circuit.
+Justice Ginsburg saw the many inaccuracies published by Spokeo as concretely harming Robins and, as such, she would have simply affirmed.

+- {:.indent-0}**City of Los Angeles v.
+Lyons (1983)**
+- {:.indent-2}Background: In 1976, Adolph Lyons was stopped by four white LAPD officers for driving with a broken tail light.
+The unarmed 24-year-old was ordered to leave his vehicle by officers with guns drawn and to spread his legs and put his hands on top of his head.
+After being frisked, Lyons put his hands down, and an officer put him in a chokehold until he lost consciousness.
+Lyons woke up lying face down in the road with soiled underwear and blood and dirt in his mouth.
+The officers gave him a traffic citation and sent him on his way.
+Seven years later, Lyons sought compensatory damages for the chokehold and declaratory and injunctive relief against the LAPD's chokehold policy.
+- {:.indent-2}Holding: Lyons failed to allege a sufficiently-plausible threat of future injury to have standing to seek an injunction.
+Lyons had standing for his damages action since it was retrospective and the injury was concrete and particular.
+The decision helped to establish the principle that a plaintiff must meet a standing requirement for each form of relief sought.

+**Lexmark**

+**Clapper**

-(e.g. Lyons; Clapper, Allen v.
-Wright; Lujan; see Handout No. 3, note A).
+**Handout No. 3, note A**

 ---

 ### Article III case or controversy requirement

-1. injury
+1. Injury
-2. causation
+2. Causation
-3. redressability
+3. Redressability

 ---